coord_geo behaves similarly to ggplot2::coord_trans() in that it occurs

 The color of the labels.
 The default is to use the

-column and without fill, all labels will be black.
-Custom label colors can be provided with this option (overriding thelab_color
+lab_colorcolumn included indat.
+If a custom dataset is provided withdatwithout alab_colorcolumn and without fill, all labels will be black.
+Custom label colors can be provided with this option (overriding thelab_colorcolumn) and will be recycled if/as necessary.- rot

 The amount of counter-clockwise rotation to add to the labels (in degrees).